Track AI Search Traffic with Rank Math Analytics + 2x Benefits.

 5 Frequently Asked Questions

-This is dependent on whether the pages are included on the XML sitemap and whether there are any other references to the orphan pages, such as incoming canonicals, redirects, and hreflang.
+This depends on whether the pages are included in the XML sitemap and whether there are any other references to the orphan pages, such as incoming canonicals, redirects, and hreflang.
 If they’re in the XML sitemap and/or there are any other references to them, Google is likely to find the orphan page.

 That’s not to suggest Google won’t index the pages.
 If Google does not consider the pages important enough, they may be excluded from indexing.

 The answer is yes.
-Orphan pages often don’t rank highly in SERPs or receive a lot of organic search traffic, even if they have amazing content.
+Orphan pages often don’t rank highly in SERPs or receive much organic search traffic, even if they have amazing content.
 Low-value orphan pages (for example, duplicate pages) can steal crawl budget away from your valuable pages.

-Orphan pages and dead pages are not same.
+Orphan pages and dead pages are not the same.

 A webpage that isn’t linked to or reachable from any other page on the same website is an orphan page.
-On the other hand, a dead page is a web page that has no links to other internal or external pages, resulting in a “dead end.”
+On the other hand, a dead page is a web page with no links to other internal or external pages, resulting in a “dead end.”

 Orphan pages result in a poor user experience and crawl results.
 There is no authority passed, and search engines have no means of evaluating the page’s relevance without an identity or a sense of how it integrates into the rest of your site.